ccbogel/QualCoder/README.md

 ## INSTALLATION
 You will need to have a python3.x version installed.
-You will also need to have pyqt5 installed.
-You will also need to have lxml installed to get text from docx files.
+You will also need to have pyqt5 and lxml to get text from docx files.

-Once python is installed install pyqt5 and lxml via these commands:

 Linux:

-sudo pip3 install pyqt5

-sudo pip3 install lxml

-OR
+Once python is installed run the install.sh script

+The install.sh will run the following commands to install the pyqt5 and lxml modules:

 sudo apt-get install python3-pyqt5